You decided to take a leap of faith and go solar, but do you know How Long it takes to Install Solar Panels?

 Step 6: Solar panels installation

-After getting approval, the next step is to actually install solar panels at your house, usually, this process takes one day if you have batteries it might take two days since a solar system with batteries is more complicated to install.
+After getting approval, the next step is to install solar panels at your house.
+Usually, this process takes one day.

 Estimated time 1 or 2 days.